safing/portmaster-windows-kext/release/README.md

 ### Replace all versions

-There are version identifiers in these files:
+There version identifier is in the files:
-- inf/PortmasterKext32.inf
-- inf/PortmasterKext64.inf
-- release/release_set_metadata.bat (2 occurences)
-- sys/pm_kernel.rc (2 occurences)
+- Version.props

 ### Pre-Packaging